 About Tower Bridge

-Tower Bridge is the more glamorous between the two, and maybe that is why people all over the world end up using its photos to depict a bridge in the city of London.
+Tower Bridge is the more glamorous between the two, and maybe that is why people worldwide end up using its photos to depict a bridge in the city of London.

 Tower Bridge is a bascule and suspension bridge built between 1886 and 1894.